Baltimore mass shooting kills 2 victims with 28 injured including 3 critically, police say | Law-Order

 - United States

-Baltimore Police Department Acting Commissioner Richard Worley confirmed the number of dead and injured during a press conference at the scene.

-The shooting took place in the 800 block of Gretna Avenue early Sunday morning.
+The shooting took place just after 12:30 am at a block party in the Brooklyn Homes area of South Baltimore in the 800 block of Gretna Avenue, Worley said.

+All of the victims were adults.
+Nine victims were transported by ambulance and 20 victims walked into area hospitals with injuries from the shooting, Worley said.

+“I want those who are responsible to hear me, and hear me very clearly,” Mayor Brandon Scott said at the scene.
+“We will not stop until we find you, and we will find you.
+Until then, I hope that every single breath you take, that you think about the lives that you took, think about the lives that you impacted here tonight.”
+No arrests were made immediately after the shooting.
+Scott asked anyone with information to come forward to assist investigators locate the “cowards” who were responsible for the shooting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)